reflectoring/reflectoring.github.io/content/blog/2022/AOP.md

 }
 ```
 This will spin up a Spring context and load the `LoggingAspect` and the `ShipmentService`.
-Next, in the test method we call the `shipStuff()` method which was annotated by `@Log`.
+Next, in the test method, we call the `shipStuff()` method which was annotated by `@Log`.

 If we check the console we should see
 ```
 In Aspect
 In Service
 ```
-Which means that the `logAllMethodCallsAdvice` method was indeed  executed before the `shipStuff()` method.
+This means that the `logAllMethodCallsAdvice` method was indeed executed before the `shipStuff()` method.

 ## Deeper Look Into Spring AOP's Annotations
 Let's explore the full range of capabilities offered by Spring's AOP annotations.